flipkart-incubator/drift/docs/04-HIGH-LEVEL-DESIGN.md

 │                                                             │
 │  Does NOT:                                                  │
 │  • Execute workflow logic                                   │
-│  • Run activities                                           │
+│  • Run activities                                           │              │
-│  • Directly access HBase (only through cache)               │
 └─────────────────────────────────────────────────────────────┘

 ┌─────────────────────────────────────────────────────────────┐